Table of Contents[Hide][Show]

 Chewing gum has a number of benefits in its favor!
 Here are a few.

-There’s no doubt chewing gum can take the edge off the nerves, and this is confirmed in clinical studies.
+There’s no doubt that gum can take the edge off the nerves, and this is confirmed in clinical studies.
 In a small study of 50 young adult volunteers, those who chewed gum twice a day for two weeks rated their anxiety as significantly lower than those who did not.
 Another study found that not only does chewing gum reduce anxiety but it also reduces cortisol levels.

 Sadly, the anxiety-reducing benefits don’t last, as the study showed no significant difference in anxiety after 4 weeks.
 At best, data on the effects of chewing gum on stress levels appear to be mixed.